NewusTech/sisarpras-fe-new/README.md

-# 🚀 Next.js Custom Template – Newus Boilerplate
+# 🚀 Next.js 15.x Custom Template – Newus Boilerplate

-Welcome to the **Next.js** based project with internal customization from the Newus Technology team.
+Welcome to the **Next.js 15** based project with internal customization from the Newus Technology team.
 This template uses the `pr-template-nextjs` boilerplate as the main foundation, developed to accelerate the development of modern, fast and scalable web applications.

 ---

 ## Project Structure

 ```
+messages/                         # For Multi language
+  ├───id.json
+  └───en.json
 src/
 ├── __tests__/                    # Unit Testing
-├── app/                          # Page and Layout
+├── app/[locale]/                 # Page and Layout
 ├── assets/                       # Static files (images, fonts)
 ├── components/                   # Reusable UI components
 │   ├── parts/                    # Parts of Component